A magazine story opened eyes to Hiroshima's horror. White House allies plotted to shut them again.

 With that established, the scientists’ movement went into a steep spiral.
 With any challenges to developing bigger and better nuclear weapons set aside, American scientists, led by Edward Teller, plunged into creating a mega-device, the hydrogen bomb.
 The Soviets would invent and test their first atomic devices, then their hydrogen devices, and the arms race with the Americans was on and would last almost 50 years.
 Soon there would be thousands, then tens of thousands of nuclear warheads in the world.
 Hiroshima and Nagasaki, all the while, sank deeper into what the writer Mary McCarthy called “a hole in human history.”

-Today, many Americans still read the Hersey report while few are even aware of Stimson article.
+Today, many Americans still read the Hersey report while few are even aware of Stimson’s article.
 Yet polls show most Americans continue to endorse the decision to use the bomb against Japan; reporters and pundits in the media rarely challenge the official narrative of the attack; and America’s “first-strike” nuclear policy remains firmly in place.
 Americans are rarely confronted with facts or images of what happened on the ground in Hiroshima and Nagasaki.
 When this evidence is presented, inevitably it is surrounded by arguments for the dropping of the bomb—first presented, and rarely altered or expanded, since the Harper‘s article in early 1947.
 Sadly, the verdict of history is clear, for now: Stimson and the plotters behind his article won the argument.

 Greg Mitchell has written a dozen books.
-His latest, The Beginning or the End: How Hollywood—and America—Learned to Stop Worrying and Love the Bomb, was published today by The New Press.
+His latest, The Beginning or the End: How Hollywood—and America—Learned to Stop Worrying and Love the Bomb, was published earlier this month by The New Press.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.